GoogleCloudPlatform/testgrid/build_test_update.md

 If you need to add a new test that you want TestGrid to display, see [TestGrid Configuration](config.md).

 If you're looking to develop for TestGrid, welcome!
-Note that most of the inner workings of TestGrid are not open source.
-This is a [known issue](https://github.com/kubernetes/test-infra/issues/10409).
+Note that most of the inner workings of TestGrid are not open source yet.
+Follow [this issue](https://github.com/kubernetes/test-infra/issues/10409) for updates.

 ## YAML configuration and config.proto